 Headaches & Migraines

 Everyone has a headache from time to time, but chronic headaches and migraines can be severe and debilitating.
-Not all headaches require medical attention; but sometimes, a headache can be a warning sign of a serious underlying condition.
-At IU Health Neuroscience, experienced neurologists provide expert evaluation and individualized treatment of headaches and migraines for adults and children, so people can put pain behind them and live life to the fullest.
+Not all headaches require medical attention, but sometimes a headache can be a warning sign of a serious underlying condition.
+At Indiana University Health, experienced neurologists provide expert evaluation and individualized treatment of headaches and migraines for adults and children.

 Jump ahead on this page

-Migraine is the most common type of disabling headache.
-Migraines are characterized by severe pain—usually described as throbbing or pounding—that is felt on one or both sides of the head.
+Migraines are the most common type of disabling headache.
+Migraine headaches are characterized by severe pain—usually described as throbbing or pounding—felt on one side or both sides of the head.
 Some people also experience nausea and extreme sensitivity to light and noise.
 Symptoms can last a few hours or more than a day.

 Women are three times more likely to have a migraine.
-About 12 percent of the U.S. population suffers from them regularly.
+About 12 percent of the United States population suffers from them regularly.
 Migraines can run in families, and people with depression, anxiety, bipolar disorder, sleep disorders and epilepsy may be more prone to migraine headaches.

 Although the cause of migraines is not fully understood, many people can trace their migraines to certain triggers, including: